 Grand Cultural Tour of Bhutan takes you to the major cultural sites of one of South Asia's best tourist destinations, Bhutan.
-6 days of Grand Cultural Tour offers the perfect blend of historical excursions and cultural odysseys in the Himalayan Kingdom of Bhutan.
-This Bhutan tour package is specially designed to allow you to witness the soulful Vajrayana Buddhist culture and experience the fascinating local Bhutanese lifestyle.
+6 days of Grand Cultural Tour offers the perfect blend of historical excursions and cultural odysseys the Himalayan Kingdom of Bhutan.
+This Bhutan tour package is specially designed to witness the soulful Vajrayana Buddhist culture and experience the fascinating local Bhutanese lifestyle.

 |Day 1||Arrive in Paro and Drive to Thimphu (55km/ 1hour and 30mins)|